interlay/interbtc-ui/src/assets/user-guide.md

 1. Enter the amount of PolkaBTC that you want to redeem.
     1. A Vault will be assigned to you for this request.
     2. The maximum amount of PolkaBTC that you can redeem at in a single request depends on the maximum amount of BTC a Vault has locked (high-volume Redeem requests, executed with multiple Vaults simultaneously, will be added as a feature before mainnet launch).
 2. Enter your Bitcoin address.
-Supported address formats: P2WPKH, P2WSH **currently in bech32 format only!**.
+Supported address types: P2WPKH, P2WSH **currently in bech32 format only!**.
 3. Review and confirm the Redeem request.
 4. The Redeem request is now being processed by the Vault.
 Updates will appear in the table on the Redeem page.